Criteria for evaluating awards entries

 4. Ethical Practice.
 Explain how the firm consistently upholds and champions the highest standards of ethics in terms of the public trust and guiding and educating its staff on the importance of ethics.

-Planning Agency Award
+Planning Agency Award (public sector)

 1. Quality.
 Demonstrate consistent quality of the agency’s work.
 Describe how the agency’s program of work has elevated awareness about planning and built community support for planning.
 Describe the number of staff, their various roles, and if any members have specific certifications.

-2. Outreach and Engagement.
+2. Outreach and engagement.
 Demonstrate the agency’s efforts and skills in engaging community members, business leaders and other stakeholders, and in resolving community conflicts with positive outcomes.
 Describe efforts undertaken to engage community members, especially those often overlooked, in planning processes.

 3. Innovation.
 Describe how the agency has addressed concerns or issues within the community in a visionary or innovative manner.
 Specify how planning principles have been observed, especially in consideration of the agency’s effects on other public objectives.